theelims/ESP32-sveltekit/docs/statefulservice.md

 WebSocket security is provided by authentication predicates which are [documented below](#security-features).
 The SecurityManager and authentication predicate must be provided, even if no secure endpoint is required.
 The placeholder project shows how endpoints can be secured.

-To register the HTTP endpoints with the web server the function `_webSocketServer.begin()` must be called in the custom StatefulService Class' own `void begin()` function.
+To register the WS endpoint with the web server the function `_webSocketServer.begin()` must be called in the custom StatefulService Class' own `void begin()` function.

 ### MQTT